davidralphlewis/davidralphlewis.github.io/_posts/2020-04-02-napowrimo-2020-day-2-i-only-went-to-a-psychic-for-an-ego-boost.md

 ---
 layout: default
-title: NaPowriMo 2020 Day 2 - "I only went to a psychic for an ego boost"
+title: "NaPowriMo 2020 Day 2 - 'I only went to a psychic for an ego boost'"
 date: 2020-04-02 16:03
 author: DavidRL
 comments: true